project-sekai-ctf/sekai.team/data/blog/ugra-ctf-quals-2022/xorxorracing.md

 ============================================
 ```

-Okay so the plaintexts are from the US consitution and don't have any punctuation or new lines.
-Now let's try to input 40 chars key -> Xor it with ciphertext and see how it looks.
+Okay so the plaintexts are from the US consitution and don’t have any punctuation or new lines.
+Now let’s try to input 40 chars key → Xor it with ciphertext and see how it looks.

 ```python
 import json